-Office of Disability Services has established the following policy.
+Disability Services, a unit in Students Affairs, has established the following policy.

 RECORDED LECTURE POLICY

 Students who have a qualifying disability that limits their independence have the right to record class lectures for their personal study only.
 Lectures taped for this reason may not be shared with other people without the consent of the lecturer.
 Tape recorded lectures may not be used in any way against the faculty member, other lecturers or students whose classroom comments are taped as a part of the class activity.
 Information contained in the tape recorded lecture is protected under federal copyright laws and may not be published without the consent of the lecturer.
 A pledge must be signed by the student before lecturers can be recorded.